dino920135/Notes/pages/Unit-test-with-GTest.md

 	  The above configuration declares a dependency on GoogleTest which is downloaded from GitHub.
 In the above example, `03597a01ee50ed33e9dfd640b249b4be3799d395` is the Git commit hash of the GoogleTest version to use; it is recommend **updating the hash often to point to the latest version**.
 - ## Creating Test Script
-	- By creating a file named hello_test.cc in the project diectory
+	- By creating a file named `hello_test.cc` in the project diectory,

 	  ```c
 	  #include <gtest/gtest.h>